armory/documentation/_spinnaker/terraform_integration.md

 ![Terraform Stage in Deck](/images/terraform_stage_ui.png)

-The Terraform Integration exposes a new stage in Spinnaker called **Terraform**.
+When you create or edit a pipeline in Deck,  a stage called **Terraform** is available.
 This stage can perform Terraform actions such as `plan` and `destroy` as part of your Spinnaker pipeline.

 To use the stage, perform the following steps: